PeterWaher/OpenWeatherMapSensor/README.md

 Services, and more.
 If using a traditional [XMPP](https://xmpp.org/) broker, IoT services such as Thing Registry, Provisioning and Decision support will not be available.

-Sanbox IoT Brokers that can be used for testing and educational purposes are available at:
+Sandbox IoT Brokers that can be used for testing and educational purposes are available at:

 * [waher.se](https://waher.se/Broker.md)
 * [cybercity.online](https://cybercity.online)